jbwyatt4/openmeetings/webapp/webapp/openmeetings/jod/README.txt

 JODConverter
 ============

-This is JODConverter version 2.2.0, released on 2007-06-03.
+This is JODConverter version 2.2.2, released on 2009-04-11.

-JODConverter is a Java library for converting office documents into different formats, using OpenOffice.org 2.x.
+JODConverter is a Java library for converting office documents into different formats, using OpenOffice.org 2.x or 3.x.

 See http://www.artofsolving.com/opensource/jodconverter for the latest documentation.